Room service: Continental breakfast attendant

 The continental breakfast attendant's main role is to provide a hot and cold breakfast buffet service throughout the morning.
 A continental breakfast usually includes coffee, juice, jam, fruit, and baked goods such as bread and pastries, items chosen because they are shelf-stable, and can be served in portion sizes that are appropriate for large groups of people.
 The attendant cleans the serving area during the breakfast, refills empty serving dishes or jugs and supplies (e.g., napkins), ensures equipment such as toasters and coffeemakers are functioning well, and answers patron questions.
 After breakfast, the attendant cleans and prepares the area for the next morning.
 The attendant may also prepare ingredients, refill beverage dispensers, clean and replenish utensils.
 Attendants may even do duties similar to a waiter for customers that have special needs.
 Attendants may have to do paperwork or record-keeping.

 Food runner

-They can serve multiple roles, but the main function is the food runner acts as the "middle man" between the customer and the kitchen staff, both delivering food to the correct table as quick as possible, assisting staff with the priority of orders and addressing any customer issue that suddenly arises.
+The food runner can serve multiple roles, but the main function is to acts as the "middle man" between the customer and the kitchen staff, both delivering food to the correct table as quick as possible, assisting staff with the priority of orders and addressing any customer issue that suddenly arises.
 Generally any business that serves food to customers have food runners such as bars and coffee shops and even room service, being able to switch between front and back of the house.
 Food runner's duties are to deliver food, identifying customers questions and complaints and addressing those appropriately, greeting guests, providing and explaining the menu, inspecting the food, clearing and cleaning tables.